A Quantum Mechanical Example for Hodge Theory: Conclusions

 under the following {\it complete} set of the discrete duality symmetry transformations:

 It is very interesting to point out that the transformations in (B.1) leave the algebraic structure of the equation (23) intact.
-In other words, the algebra between the conserved ghost charge and the {\it rest} of the other conserved charges of our theory remains invariant under the discrete duality symmetry transformations (B.2) at the level of the conserved charges (B.1) which are generated due to the discrete symmetry transformations (B.2).
+In other words, the algebra between the conserved ghost charge and the {\it rest} of the other conserved charges of our theory remains invariant under the discrete duality symmetry transformations (B.2) [at the level of the conserved charges (B.1) which are generated due to the discrete symmetry transformations (B.2)].
 It is worthwhile to point out that the discrete duality symmetry transformations (B.1) are a part of the {\it total} discrete duality symmetry transformations that have been listed in (27).
-It is worthwhile to point out that $\dot b \to \mp\, i\, \dot b$ is consistent with the individual discrete duality symmetry transformations on all the variables that are present in the El-EoMs: $\dot b = -\, [g\,(x\, p_y - y \,p_x) + p_z]$ that is derived from $L_b$ w.r.t. the gauge variable $\zeta (t)$.
+We would like to point out that $\dot b \to \mp\, i\, \dot b$ is consistent with the individual discrete duality symmetry transformations on all the variables that are present in the EL-EoM: $\dot b = -\, [g\,(x\, p_y - y \,p_x) + p_z]$ that is derived from $L_b$ w.r.t. the gauge variable $\zeta (t)$.

 We end this Appendix with the following crucial remarks.
 First of all, we would like to point out that {\it all} the variables and their first-order time derivatives have been treated {\it independently} because of the fact that we are dealing with the BRST-quantized quantum mechanical system within the framework of the (anti-)BRST and (anti-)co-BRST invariant {\it Lagrangian} formulation (where, in general, the coordinates and their first-order time derivatives are always treated on independent footings).
 This is the precise reason behind the independent (and different) transformations for the pairs of quantities [e.g. $(b, \; \dot b), \; (c, \; \dot c), \; (\bar c, \; \dot {\bar c})$] in our complete set of transformations in (B.2) as well as in (27).
 Second, let us concentrate on the non-trivial examples of some of the algebraic structures [cf. Eq.
-(23)] and explicitly check their transformation properties under (B.1) to establish that the algebra (23) remains invariant under the complete set of transformations [that are quoted in (B.1)] for the full set of conserved charges of our theory, namely;
+(23)] and explicitly check their transformation properties under (B.1) to establish that the algebra (23) remains invariant under the complete set of transformations for the full set of conserved charges of our theory, namely;

 It goes without saying that the {\it rest} of the commutators of (23) are trivially invariant under the transformations (B.1).
 The above observations in (B.3) demonstrate {\it explicitly} that the algebraic structure (23) remains invariant under the discrete symmetry transformations in (B.2).
 Finally, we christen the above transformations [of the conserved charges in (B.1)] as the discrete ``duality'' symmetry transformations because the transformations between the conserved (anti-)BRST charges ($Q_{(a)b}$) and the conserved (anti-)co-BRST charges ($Q_{(a)d}$) are similar to the electric-magnetic duality (i.e. ${\bf E} \to {\bf B}, \; {\bf B} \to -\,{\bf E}$) symmetry transformations that {\it exist} for the {\it simple} source-free Maxwell's theory of the classical electromagnetism where the symbols (${\bf E},\, {\bf B}$) stand for the electric and magnetic fields. \\